 Tekna is also the only model that gets the new ProPilot ‘semi-autonomous’ driving system as standard (it is also optional on the N-Connecta).
 A fairly straight-forward combo of active cruise control and lane-keeping assist, this is designed to make driving on the motorway easier.

 There are considerably more sophisticated systems on the market already from other manufacturers, so we wouldn’t get too excited about that one.

-Currently Nissan claims a 94% satisfaction rating among Leaf owners – higher than any of its other models – the old car was extremely reliable, and customer loyalty is very strong.
-How long that will last when the Leaf is no longer operating in almost a market of one, given those areas of weakness, is something its creators should perhaps ponder on
+Nissan doesn’t appear worried though, as claimed a 94% satisfaction rating among Leaf owners – higher than any of its other models – shows the old car was extremely reliable, and customer loyalty is very strong.
+And nothing about the 2018 Leaf and Leaf e+ gives us any reason to doubt that.

 Check out our Nissan reviews